-Why I’d Rather Have a Cozy Bed Than Designer Shoes 😉
+Why a Comfortable Bed is Important (AKA Why I’d Rather Have a Cozy Bed Than Designer Shoes 😉)

-Regardless of what type of day it’s been, I’ve always found that one of life’s greatest luxuries is that, at the end of it, we get to sleep.
+In my opinion, one of life’s greatest luxuries is that, regardless of what kind of day we’ve had, we get to go to sleep at the end of it.
 And, because of my deep-rooted belief that sleep is good and a comfortable place to do it better, making sure that our beds are as cozy as can have always been a priority for me.

-Seriously, forget cars or designer shoes (especially since there’s no place to wear them anymore!) if there’s one piece of luxury you should treat yourself to, it should be a cozy, comfy bed.
+Seriously, forget cars or designer shoes, if there’s one piece of luxury you should treat yourself to, it should be a cozy, comfy bed.

 When I say this, I don’t mean a perfect hotel bed.
 Or perfectly folded corners.
 I don’t even mean a ton of gorgeous throw pillows, although, if that’s your thing, totally go for it.

 No, what I’m talking about is pure comfort.
-I’m talking about the kind of bed you can’t wait to sink into in the evening.
-The kind you want to spend a few extra minutes snuggled into in the morning.
+I’m talking about the kind of bed you can’t wait to sink into in the evening and get a good night’s sleep.
+The kind you want to spend a few extra minutes snuggled into first thing in the morning.

 How to Make the Perfect Comfortable Bed

-The question I get asked the most when we have overnight guests is, “what did you do to make that bed SO comfortable?”.
+When I have overnight guests, there’s a good chance they’ll ask me “what did you do to make that bed SO comfortable?”

-I then proceed to give them a rundown of how I make the beds.
-It’s not difficult at all, and you likely already have most of the things you need to make your bed cozy.
-And, while I know that hotel beds seem to be the standard for “most comfortable bed” after you set your bedding up like this, I think you’ll be hard-pressed to find a hotel bed more comfortable than the one you have at home.
+It’s super easy to turn your bed into a cozy oasis.
+And you likely already have many of the things you need to get started.
+While I know that hotel beds seem to be the standard for “most comfortable bed” after you set your bedding up like this, I think you’ll be hard-pressed to find a hotel bed more comfortable than the one you have at home.

 1. It Starts With the Mattress